markdhooper/rfgrid/README.md

 I'll work on developing applications for the platform to demonstrate what is possible to achieve with the device.

 ### produce hardware kits
-Once the details are iorned out with the hardware, I want to produce DIY kits for people to try out for themselves.
+Once the details are figured out with the hardware, I want to produce DIY kits for people to try out for themselves.